PakDLiu/fluent-plugin-hanarp-message/README.md

     <filter **>
         @type hanarp_message
+        ucsHostNameKey SyslogSource
         coloregion SJC2
     </filter>

 Will transform UCS syslog messages to hanarp messages to send to Service Bus Queue.
+It will look in the record hash for "SyslogSource" key to get hostname.
 Message format:

     {